MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-work-perf-problem.md

 Read more about additional logging in the [Troubleshooting](/dynamics365/business-central/product-help-and-support#troubleshooting) section of the Resources for Help and Support article in the business functionality docs.

 With [!INCLUDE[prod_short](../developer/includes/prod_short.md)] on-premises, you can also change the default threshold that defines long running queries.
 For more information, see [Analyzing Long Running Operation (SQL Query) Telemetry](../administration/telemetry-long-running-sql-query-trace.md).

+## Analyzing performance issues using database missing indexes

+If you notice that the information retrieval from your database is slow, you can index columns that are frequently used by the application.
+You can see the list of potential columns that can be indexed and other useful information about them on **Database Missing Indexes**.
+This information will help you to optimize the performance of your database and application.

+For more information about missing indexes and how they help you in achieving performance objectives, see [Missing Indexes in Dynamics 365 Business Central](../administration/database-missing-indexes.md).

 ## Analyzing performance issues using the page inspector